AppleNectar/dev-env-php/README.md

 ### Self certification SSL error

 Want to turn off self-certification error?
 You can work around this by installing the certificate in your local machine from web container.
+**This is not recommended as it will dirty the host.**

 1. Run ``docker cp `docker-compose ps -q {web_container_service_name}`:/home/{web_user_name}/rootCA.pfx ./`` in project root directory.
    If the service name and user name of the container are default, you can run `copy_pfx.sh` instead.